yogithakakarla/linux-demo-part1/README.md

 ### File compression and Archival

-Since we have seen file size , lets check on how to compress file and extract the compressed file
+Since we have seen file size , lets check on how to compress file and extract the compressed file.

+file compression and archival are essential operations in Linux for managing data, optimizing storage resources, streamlining data transfer.
+These tasks play a crucial role in various aspects of system administration, data management.

+Common formats for software distribution include ZIP, TAR, and GZIP.

 ```
 tar -cvf file.tar file1 file2 file3  # -c stands for creating tar file and -f refers to tar file name , -v verbose mode, ie; to show files being archived